HouhaiFam/HouhaiFam.github.io/index.md

 Going over basic arrays, Linked Lists, Stacks and Queues as well as sorting algorithms and asymptotic analysis.

 ### Fun Facts
-I've got experience in Java, some basic C, a little Python and pretty well versed in a web testing framework called Selenium.
+I'm very experienced in Java, have some basic C experience, a little Python and I'm pretty well versed in a web testing framework called Selenium.

 I like to play guitar in my freetime.
 I have a seven and six string guitar at home and play almost daily.